-Pokémon is a unique franchise where there’s something for everyone to love.
+Pokémon is a unique franchise where there’s something for everyone to love, whether you are a retro fan, or someone that has played every title going.
 Whether you like collecting cute critters, enjoy turn-based RPGs or want to climb the ranks in competitive matchmaking, Pokémon has something that will catch your attention.

-For you frog lovers out there, we are going to deep-dive into all of the cute, and occasionally over-powered, frog Pokémon.
+For you frog lovers out there, we are going to deep-dive into all of the cute, and occasionally over-powered, frog Pokémon within the .
 If you are looking for the perfect little fella to complete your frog team, or just love looking at little froggies, this every frog Pokémon guide should tell you everything you need to know about the totally awesome Pokémon toads.
+Here is our .
+Enjoy!

 My Favorite, Straight Up

 All throughout this article, we will be looking at fantastic frogs that each have something truly special about them.
 However, with no offense to your favorite toad or to the rest of these fellas on this list, my absolute favorite is hands down, Greninja.

 Greninja has a predominant place in the anime as Ash’s partner, and that version of Greninja was even added in the Pokémon Sun & Moon games.
 This was sadly the last time Greninja was available in the mainline Pokémon games, as we missed out in and Shield, but hopefully, this rad frog is included again in Pokémon Scarlet & Violet.

 “There is a plant seed on its back right from the day this Pokémon is born.
 The seed slowly grows larger.”